hbctraining/Intro-to-R-with-DGE/README.md

 - visualizing data using R (ggplot2)
 - using R to perform statistical analysis on RNA-seq count data to obtain differentially expressed gene lists

-Workshop segments will address the following:
+These materials will address the following:

 - **R syntax:** Understanding the different 'parts of speech' in R; introducing variables and functions, demonstrating how functions work, and modifying arguments for specific use cases.
 - **Data structures in R:** Getting a handle on the classes of data structures and the types of data used by R.